GreptimeTeam/docs/docs/user-guide/logs/pipeline-config.md

 In the above example, the configuration of the `regex` processor includes the following fields:

 - `fields`: A list of field names to be matched.
+If you rename the field, the renamed fields will be combined with the capture groups in `pattens` to generate the result name.
 - `pattern`: The regular expression pattern to match.
 Named capture groups are required to extract corresponding data from the respective field.
 - `ignore_missing`: Ignores the case when the field is missing.
 Defaults to `false`.
 If the field is missing and this configuration is set to `false`, an exception will be thrown.